Ryan2065/Log4ShellDetection/README.md

 This is written in PowerShell, targets Windows, and is meant to find Log4Shell vulnerabilities wherever they may be

+# CVEs detected

+## How I got the CVE information

+I wrote a script to scrape Maven (site where Log4J is hosted) Log4J versions and compile which ones were vulnerable to which CVEs as direct vulnerabilities or indrect vulnerabilities.
+This script also downloaded those Log4J versions and looked for the problem class files socketnode.class, jdnimanager.class, or JndiLookup.class.
+A SHA256 hash of each file was taken and saved for use in the detection script.
+With those hashes, we can scan any jar file and know if it has vulnerable code associated with one of the Log4Shell CVEs.

+## CVE Rules

+* CVE-2021-44228
+    * Description: First Log4Shell vulnerability that allows for remote code execution
+    * Rules:
+        * Flagged if any jar uses jdnimanager.class or jdnilookup.class from vulnerable Log4J versions
+        * Flagged if the jar file is log4j from a version that's vulnerable
+* CVE-2021-45046
+    * Description: Originally just a denial of service vulnerability, was then upgraded to remote code exection that still applied to Log4J 2.15 (the latest fixed version at the time)
+    * Rules:
+        * Flagged if any jar uses jdnimanager.class or jdnilookup.class from vulnerable Log4J versions
+        * Flagged if the jar file is log4j from a version that's vulnerable
+* CVE-2021-45105
+    * Description: Denial of service vulnerability exploitable in non-default configurations
+    * Rules:
+        * Flagged if any jar uses jdnimanager.class or jdnilookup.class from vulnerable Log4J versions
+        * Flagged if the jar file is log4j from a version that's vulnerable
+* CVE-2021-4104
+    * CVE associated with Log4J v1.*
+    * Detected based on socketnode.class file in the jar
+    * Log4J v1.* is only vulnerable if configured with JMSAppender.
+As of v1.3 of the detection script, we only flag Log4J v1 as vulnerable if JMSAppender is also there.

 # How do I use it?

 The script is compiled into a single file for easy portability.
 [Download](https://raw.githubusercontent.com/Ryan2065/Log4ShellDetection/main/Log4ShellDetectionScript.ps1) the latest version and run with it!